pupil-labs/pupil-docs/developer-docs/fixation-detector.md

 ## Fixation Detector

-In [`[1]`](SalvucciGoldberg), Salvucci and Goldberg define different categories of fixation detectors.
+In Salvucci and Goldberg define different categories of fixation detectors.
 One of them describes dispersion-based algorithms:

 I-DT identifies fixations as groups of consecutive points within a particular dispersion, or maximum separation.
-Because fixations typically have a duration of at least 100 ms, dispersion-based identification techniques often incorporate a minimum duration threshold of 100-200 ms to help alleviate equipment variability.
+Because fixations typically have a duration of at least 100 ms, dispersion-based identification techniques often incorporate a minimum duration threshold of 100-200 ms to help alleviate equipment variability.[`[1]`](#salvucci-goldberg)

 Pupil's fixation detectors implement such dispersion-based algorithms.

-[`[1]`](SalvucciGoldberg) Salvucci, D. D., & Goldberg, J. H. (2000, November).
+> {{< footnote number="1" name="salvucci-goldberg" text="Salvucci, D. D., & Goldberg, J. H. (2000, November).
 Identifying fixations and saccades in eye-tracking protocols.
 In Proceedings of the 2000 symposium on Eye tracking research & applications (pp. 71-78).
-ACM.
+ACM." >}}

 ### Usage {#fd-usage}